lofar-astron/factor/docs/source/parset.rst

     preaverage_flux_Jy
-        Use baseline-dependent preaveraging to increase the signal-to-noise of the phase-only solve for sources below this flux density (default = 2.0).
+        Use baseline-dependent preaveraging to increase the signal-to-noise of the phase-only solve for sources below this flux density (default = 1.0 Jy).
 When activated, averaging in time is done to exploit the time coherence in the TEC solutions, and averaging in frequency is done to exploit the frequency coherence of the slow-gain solutions